-1. Did You Read: If you read the entirety of What's Your Worldview? not just some or most of it, then give yourself 50 points.
-There are no partial points here-ou either get 50 or 0.
-Reading 99% doesn't get you there. o Points = 2.
-Questions Correct: Every question you got right give yourself 5 points.
-There are 50 points available here. o Points = 3.
-Preparedness: If you forgot your book subtract 10 points.
-If you forgot your guidebook subtract 10 points.
-If you were late for this quiz take away 1 point for each minute late.
+Did You Read: If you read the entirety of What's Your Worldview? not just some or most of it, then give yourself 50 points.
+There are no partial points here-you either get 50 or 0.
+Reading 99% doesn't get you there.

+2. Questions Correct: Every question you got right, give yourself 5 points.
+There are 50 points available here.

+3. Preparedness: If you forgot your book, subtract 10 points.
+If you forgot your guidebook, subtract 10 points.
+If you were late for this quiz, take away 1 point for each minute late.
 Add up how many total points you need to subtract.

-4. o Points = Your Grade = Total your points from Number 1 and Number 2, subtract any points from Number 3, and put your final score below.
-Total Points =/ 100 o Grade =%
+4. Your Grade: Total your points from Number 1 and Number 2, subtract any points from Number 3, and put your final score below.

-Now that you've read the Introduction, Chapters 1, 2, and 3 of A Student's Guide to Culture, go through this guiz as a study guide first.
-Feel free to make a copy on another sheet of paper for practice but wait to officially take this guiz until your leader gives permission.
+Now that you've read the Introduction, Chapters 1, 2, and 3 of A Student's Guide to Culture, go through this quiz as a study guide first.
+Feel free to make a copy on another sheet of paper for practice but wait to officially take this quiz until your leader gives permission.

-1. introduction, author Brett Kunkle shares with you the se of this book.
+- 1. In the Introduction, author Brett Kunkle shares with you the purpose of this book.
 What is it? (pg.
-16) 0 The purpose of this book is 2.
-How does author Andy Crouch define culture? (pg.
-23) 0 Culture is 3. book re shapes us in a variety of ways.
-The analogy the used to summarize how culture shapes is an ocean. s culture like an ocean? (pg.
-25) 4.
-What (pgs.
-2 are four key aspects that make up culture?
-25-26) 0
+16) - The purpose of this book is

+- 2. How does author Andy Crouch define culture? (pg.
+23) - Culture is - Culture shapes us in a variety of ways.
+The analogy the book used to summarize how culture shapes is an ocean.
+Why is culture like an ocean? (pg.
+25) - 4.
+What are four key aspects that make up culture? (pgs.
+25-26)
-0 0

-5. How o do the scriptures describe reality? (pg.
-29)

-5 .
-What o o o are the four "chapters" of God's Story? (pgs.
-33-35)

-7. cultur is the best first question to ask when approaching e? (pg.
-37) What is?

-3. is your salvation for?
+5. How do the scriptures describe reality? (pg.
+29) 6.
+What are the four "chapters" of God's Story? (pgs.
+33-35) 7.
+What is the best first question to ask when approaching culture? (pg.
+37) What is ?
+8. What is your salvation for?
 (Ch.
-3)

-0 My salvation is for

-9. two reactions to culture have tempted Christians of generation? (pg.
-40)

-0 The first is to
+3) My salvation is for What two reactions to culture have tempted Christians of every generation? (pg.
+40) The first is to

-0 The second is to

-10. .
-Based off what's been shared so far in the book how might you avoid becoming culture casualty?
+- The second is to - 10.
+Based off what's been shared so far in the book, how might you avoid becoming a culture casualty?